CommanderCrowCode/teaching/ai_for_admins/README.md

 be stored within slidev project folder called `presentation`.
 - Presentation should be broken into multiple files.
 Each file corresponds to major/logical break in the day's schedule.
-- All slides should use background image at `background/background.jpeg`

 ## Documents
 - When creating documents, one can either create a markdown file locally or